 Jeremiah 49:7 “Concerning Edom, thus saith the LORD of hosts; [Is] wisdom no more in Teman? is counsel perished from the prudent?
 Is their wisdom vanished?”

 The destruction of Edom, or Idumea, is likewise foretold by Ezekiel, Joel, Amos, and Obadiah.
-The Edomites were old enemies to the Israel of God.
+The Edomites were old enemies of Israel.
 But their day is now at hand.
-It is foretold, not only to warn them, but for the sake of the Israel of God, whose afflictions were aggravated by them.
+It is foretold, not only to warn Edom, but also to warn Israel, whose afflictions were aggravated by them.
 Thus, Divine judgments go round from nation to nation.
 The earth is full of commotion, and nothing can escape the ministers of Divine vengeance.
 The righteousness of God is to be observed amidst the violence of men.

 The Edomites are the descendants of Esau, who sold his birthright for a bowl of soup.
 They were not hostile to the Israelites like the Ammonites were.
 The reason for their destruction is because of their unfaithfulness to God.
-The Edomites were known of as very wise men.
+The Edomites were known for their great wisdom.
 The question here, is why are they not using that wisdom and making better decisions?
-The first mention of the Temanites (is in Genesis).
-One of Job’s friends was a Temanite as well.
+The first biblical mention of the Temanites is in Genesis.
+One of Job’s friends was a Temanite.

 Jeremiah 49:8 “Flee ye, turn back, dwell deep, O inhabitants of Dedan; for I will bring the calamity of Esau upon him, the time [that] I will visit him.”

 “Esau”: He was cursed for his godlessness and his punishment was perpetuated in his descendants (compare Heb.12:11, 17).

 The inhabitants of Dedan were commercially minded.
 This destruction leads to Dedan as well.
 The Edomites were fleeing for safety away from the towns.
 They came through Dedan to safety.
 They would hide in caves, or in the desert.